see - eat - drink - know

 A 17th-century canal house with a hidden Catholic church in the attic.
 While it was prohibited to celebrate mass, the authorities turned a blind eye.
 The church symbolises the characteristic (religious) tolerance of the Netherlands, established by the Dutch in the sixteenth century under Willem of Orange.

 Established in De Bazel, a famous and beautiful building on Vijzelgracht 32.
-Exhibitions are on the ground floor and change all the time.
+It was built in the 1920s as the main office of a bank.
+On the ground floor and in the vault you will find great historical exhibitions.
+The vault is especially beautifully designed with tiles in amazing patterns and colors, so don't miss it.
+Among other things, there are cupboards with drawers, in the drawers you can find countless numbers of historic maps.
 You will also find the Stadsboekwinkel (City Bookstore) with a comprehensive selection of books, maps, prints, etc. all about Amsterdam.
 Unfortunately the website is in Dutch only, but use Translate, or just go visit.
 A visit will probably not take longer than an hour and is always rewarding.